 If you’re aged between 65 and 74,

-you’ll need to meet a work test to make concessional contributions – you need to have done at least 40 hours of paid work in any consecutive 30-day period that financial year1.
+you’ll need to meet a work test to make concessional contributions – you need to have done at least 40 hours of paid work in any consecutive 30-day period that financial year (unless eligible for the work test exemption1).
 You can’t make voluntary concessional contributions once you reach the age of 75.

 So, you have an unused amount that you’ve carried forward from an earlier year, and you want to make a ‘top-up’ carry-forward contribution.
 What now?

 You’ll need to look at your ‘total super balance’ (TSB).
 Your TSB on the previous June 30 must be less than $500,000 for you to be eligible for concessional catch-up contributions.

 Your total super balance at a particular time is broadly the total of:

 The accumulation phase value of your super savings